microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/README.md

     - Make sure you replace `CERTIFICATE_PATH` with the folder location of your `tls.cert` and `tls.key`.
     - The bot needs at least 2 CPU cores for it to run.
 We specify this with `--cpus 2.5`.

-**Note**: You can also join the docker later if you'd like to retrieve the wav files in the docker container itself by running this command:
+**Note**: You can also join the docker later if you would like to retrieve the wav files in the docker container itself by running this command:

 ```powershell
 docker exec -it <container_id> powershell